Tractor pulling: History in Australia

 The first Australian Tractor Pull was held at the Elmore Field Days (Victoria) in 1976.
 The following year saw Tractor Pulling begin in the Victorian rural town of Quambatook.
 It has developed over the years into a highly competitive and technical sport, where the difference between first and last place may be as small as one or two metres.
 Often the top tractors are separated by mere centimetres.

-The Australian Tractor Pullers Association (ATPA) is a non-profit organisation that governs Tractor Pulling in Australia.
-Their events (Tractor Pulls) are held in conjunction with a promoter.
-This is often a local school, sporting, service or community club (for example; Apex, Rotary, Lions, Netball, Cricket, Football) who use the event as a fundraiser.
-Tractor Pulls are held in locations throughout Australia, predominantly in Victoria, South Australia and New South Wales.
-In the west the Western Australian Tractor Pullers Association (WATPA) runs events and is affiliated with the ATPA.
+Down Under Modified Tractor Pulling Association (Down Under MTPA) is a non-profit organisation that governs Modified Tractor Pulling in Australia.
+Their events (Tractor Pulls) are held in conjunction with a promoter, often a community organisation (for example; Apex, Rotary or Lions clubs) or an agricultural show.

-The tractors are divided into classes and comply with either "Limited" or "Open" rules.
-The classes are Open Modified, Super Modified, Limited Modified, Open Mini Modified, Mini Modified, Pro Stock (diesel) and Two Wheel Drive Trucks.
-The distinction between classes is determined by the overall maximum weight, engine modifications, fuels and physical size.
+Down Under MTPA Tractor Pulls are held in locations throughout Australia, predominantly in Victoria, South Australia and New South Wales.
+In other regions, events are run by independent clubs and associations, including (South East Queensland) SEQ Pullers, (Central Queensland) CQ Pullers, the Western Australian Tractor Pullers Association (WATPA), and Tasmanian Tractor Pullers.

-Competition is open to both women and men, the only restriction being that competitors must at least hold a current Learner Driver’s Permit.
-It sometimes comes down to members of the same family competing for the trophies.
+Australian Tractor Pulling classes include Open Modified, Super Modified, Limited Modified, Two Wheel Drive, Pro Stock / Open Pro Stock (Smoker), Open / Outlaw Mini Modified, Super Mini Modified, and Mini Modified.
+Each class is defined by limits on maximum weight, engine modifications, fuel type, and overall physical size.

-The Junior Modified Pulling Association conducts an "introductory" class for 8- to 16-year-olds to develop driving, mechanical and competitive skills.
-The Modified Mowers pull their own smaller version of the big sled.
+Down Under MTPA also runs Junior Modified Pulling Mowers, a class for competitors aged 8 to 14.
+These Modified Mowers pull their own smaller version of the sled.